Spice Up Your Poetry With Figurative Language

 - Excerpt form Lewis Carroll's "The Walrus and the Carpenter"

 - Nursery rhyme such as "Mean Old Mother Goose" that has repeated words or phrases

 - Clear a section of board for various brainstorming and writing excerpts from poems.

 - Have copies of each of the poems and the graphic organizer for each student.

-- Discuss rhyme with your students.
-When two words have the same ending sound like and moon and spoon they are a rhyming pair.
+Step 4: Discuss rhyme with your students.
+When two words have the same ending sound, like moon and spoon, they are a rhyming pair.
 Tell students that many poems have rhyming words at the end of lines.

-- Explain to students that in some poems a rhythmic pattern is repeated over and over.
+Step 8: Explain to students that in some poems, a rhythmic pattern is repeated over and over.
 This is called a meter.
 Poems that do not have a particular rhythm are said to be written in free verse.

-- Explain to students that alliteration is the repetition of consonant sounds at the beginning of two or more words.
-Share an example of alliteration, such as
+Step 10: Explain to students that alliteration is the repetition of consonant sounds at the beginning of two or more words.
+Share an example of alliteration, such as:

 "Mean old Mother Goose